 Right now, guests will only use stand-by queues to enter the attractions.

-Extra Magic Hours – Extra Magic Hours are being temporarily suspended, with no word when they are coming back.
+Extra Magic Hours – Extra Magic Hours are temporarily suspended, with no word when they are coming back.

 - Reservation windows have been decreased from 180 days to 60-Day windows allowing guests to make reservations closer to their arrival date.